 What is your music curriculum like?

 Music is the thread that weaves the academic day together at Madison Waldorf.
 Kindergarten children sing with their teachers at circle time and during most transition periods.
 Nearly all teachers play musical instruments of one kind or another.
-In first through sixth grades, children receive instruction on the recorder, and in fourth grade they also learn to play a string instrument.
+In first through sixth grades, children receive instruction on the recorder, and in fourth grade they also learn to play a band instrument.